A multi-dimensional quantum estimation and model learning framework based on variational Bayesian inference: Example: quantum sensing of individual nuclear spins

 \subsection{Problem statement}

+We consider the experimental configuration in Fig.~\ref{fig:nanonmr_intro}(a).
 As a quantum sensor, we consider the $S=1$ electron spin associated with a nitrogen-vacancy (NV) center in diamond.
 The NV electronic spin is widely used in quantum sensing applications, as it can be optically initialized and readout and features excellent quantum coherence in a wide temperature range, up to room temperature and beyond \cite{doherty_NitrogenvacancyColourCentre_2013, schirhagl_NitrogenVacancyCentersDiamond_2014, barry_SensitivityOptimizationNVdiamond_2020}.

 In a suitable rotating frame and under the secular approximation, the NV single electron spin (indicated by the operator $\mathbf{\hat{S}}$) interacts with surrounding $^{13}$C nuclear spins (operators $\mathbf{\hat{I}_k}, k = 1 ...
-K$) through the following Hamiltonian \cite{taminiauDetectionControlIndividual2012}: \begin{widetext}
+K$) through the following Hamiltonian \cite{taminiauDetectionControlIndividual2012}: { \begin{widetext}